 Mark takes his commitment to the defense of the constitutional rights of the accused seriously.
 He believes that every defendant is innocent until proven guilty, and he is aggressive and complete in his investigation of every case he accepts.

 When you are accused of domestic violence, your life is turned upside down, your reputation can suffer, and you may lose rights without even being convicted.
 The sooner you consult with Tacoma domestic violence attorney Mark S. Treyz, the better position he will be in to prevent pre-trial restrictions, and the greater opportunity he’ll have to investigate the circumstances that led to the accusation, the procedures that the police followed, and other important factors he can use to build a rigorous defense.
 An early appearance by your lawyer can make an enormous difference in the outcome of your case.

 Don’t despair.
 Although the process may seem unfair and even hopeless at times, that is not the case.
 Defenses are available and options exist.
 Mark will not hesitate to do everything within his power to get you through your difficult time.

 Call the law offices of Tacoma domestic violence attorney Mark Treyz immediately if you’ve been arrested or are about to be arrested.
-The initial consultation is free, and easy, flexible payment schedules are available.
+The initial consultation is free and easy.
+There are also flexible payment schedules are available.